gymmewin/GOT-app/README.md

 Initially, I tried several Marvel APIs, both private and public, but I couldn't get the data calls to go through.
 After going through documentation and trying for several hours on Marvel, I tried switching to cocktails.
 I had a cool idea for a cocktail themed app that would display recipes but the API I found wanted payment to use it so I switched again.
 My API search ended when I finally found this easy to use API with a Game of Thrones theme.

 I decided to create a simple Game of Thrones themed app that allows you to click on the different house banners to show you house members using HTML, CSS, and Javascript.
+Within Javascript, I used JQuery to make AJAX calls to retrieve data from a GOT themed API.
 First, I set up my HTML boilerplate and made sure all my files were connected with the proper script and link tags.
 Afterwards, I made a rough wireframe sketch of what I wanted the website/app to look like.
 As I was sketching out the wireframe, I began to section out my HTML file by adding all my div tags and image tags.

 The first thing I did on my Javascript file was setting up the windows on load and testing the ajax calls.
 After I got the ajax call to return the data, I began to think about how I wanted the website to function.
 I knew that I wanted the website to populate a bunch of house sigil images and as you clicked on those sigils, it would pop up a modal with information on each family.
 With that being said, I knew the first thing I needed was the event listener for every time I clicked the sigil.
 I then made functions to open and close the modal.